superluminar-io/aws-luminarlz-cli/blueprints/foundational/README.md

 ### Directory structure

 * [templates](templates) contains the liquid templates and other files that are used to generate the LZA config.
-* [customizations](customizations) contains a CDK app used to generate the Cloudformation templates that are defined in the [customizations-config](templates/customizations-config.yaml.liquid).
+* [customizations](customizations) contains a CDK app used to generate the CloudFormation templates that are defined in the [customizations-config](templates/customizations-config.yaml.liquid).
 * [config.ts](config.ts) defines how the templates are generated and all project relevant configurations.
 * [docs](docs) contains:
   * [Architecture Decision Records (ADRs)](docs/adrs) that document project-specific decisions.